piccolo-orm/piccolo/docs/src/aragorm/why-choose-aragorm.rst

 ===================
-Why choose Aragorm?
+Why choose Piccolo?
 ===================

-Aragorm is one of the few ORMs to support asyncio.
+Piccolo is one of the few ORMs to support asyncio.

 Ignoring that, here are some comparisons with the most popular Python ORMs.